Simple Encrypted Transactions

 - Retrieve transaction status and results

 - Extract specific information from the decrypted messages using FairyRing.
-This information can be useful for creating your own specific apps leveraging this small sample of confidential computation possibiliities.
+This information can be useful for creating your own specific apps leveraging this small sample of confidential computation possibilities.

 Demo Quick Start